syntio/lab-publisher-outbox-pattern/README.md

   and `docker-compose -f webui.yaml up -d`.
   Source, destination and instances can now be added using WebUI which can be accessed on [http://localhost:8085]().
   Needed .yaml files are located in demo &rarr; publisher folder.
-- After the instances are added, run `docker-compose -f worker.yaml up` to start the Worker component.
+- After the instances are added, run `docker-compose -f <name of the worker.yaml file> up` to start the Worker component.

 Now the Orders can be created via Postman POST requests.
 Creating an Order - example of a message body in POST request to [http://localhost:8089/api/orders]():